krirogn/pen-lab/README.md

 ## 📄 Techical Details
 These are the technical details for those interested.

-I've used a docker compose script to run the web servers whilest routing the web apps to the same endpoints as there were in the original VM, with Juice Shop at `http://IP:3000`, DVWA at `http://IP/DVWA` and bWAPP at `http://IP/bWAPP`.
+I've used a docker compose script to run the web servers whilst routing the web apps to the same endpoints as there were in the original VM, with Juice Shop at `http://IP:3000`, DVWA at `http://IP/DVWA` and bWAPP at `http://IP/bWAPP`.